 Holiday Apartment rental, Diani Beach, Kenya.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

 Our Home Away from Home at Diani Beach, Mombasa, Kenya

-It was reassuring to have someone from our holiday rental in Diani Beach, Kenya, greet us at Mombasa airport after dealing with the rude, unsympathetic staff of Kenyan Airways who couldn’t manage to get our bags on the same flight as us on the first leg of our journey from South Africa.
-Less reassuring was the fact our driver appeared to be confused about how we should track down our lost bags, despite telling us this happens all the time.
+It was reassuring to have someone from our holiday rental in Diani Beach, Kenya, greet us at Mombasa airport after dealing with the unsympathetic staff of Kenyan Airways, which couldn’t manage to get our bags on the same flight as us on the first leg of our journey from South Africa.
+Less reassuring was the fact our driver appeared to be confused as to how we should track down our lost bags, despite telling us “this happens all the time”.

-On the drive to Diani Beach, 45 minutes south of Mombasa, we were – despite having just visited Cape Town’s townships – struck by the poverty we saw as we sweltered in the van.
-You could describe the scenes we saw as either ‘colourful’, such as roadside stands where locals buy fresh water, or ‘disheartening’, such as roadside stands where locals have to go to buy fresh water.
+On the drive to our accommodation at Diani Beach, a 45-minute drive south of Mombasa, the second largest city in Kenya, we were – despite having toured the townships in Cape Town – struck by the poverty we saw as we sweltered in the van.
+You could describe the scenes we passed as ‘colourful’, such as the busy roadside stalls where locals buy fresh water, or ‘disheartening’, such as the busy roadside stalls where locals have to buy fresh water because there’s no water connected to their homes.

+Holiday Apartment rental, Diani Beach, Kenya.
+Copyright © 2022 Terence Carter / Grantourismo.
+All Rights Reserved.